coders-school/good-practices/module1/04_practices.en.md

 ___

-### Object size unknown
+### Unknown object size

-Each indicator and reference are of the same size.
+Each pointer and reference have the same size.
 As long as we use them and do not refer to any methods or fields of the class, we do not need information about its size or content.
 <!-- .element: class="fragment fade-in" -->

 ```cpp